Yul Brynner: In Russia

-Yul Brynner was born Yuliy Borisovich Briner on July 11, 1920, in the city of Vladivostok.
+Yul Brynner was born Yuliy Borisovich Briner on July 11, 1920 in the city of Vladivostok.
 He had Swiss-German, Russian, and Buryat (Mongol) ancestry.
-He also identified as having Roma ancestry; however, recent findings do not support that claim.
+While he also claimed Romani ancestry, no evidence has been found to support this.
 He was born at his parents' home, a four-storey house on 15 Aleutskaya Street, Vladivostok, into a wealthy Swiss Russian family of landowners and silver mining developers in Siberia and the Far East.
 He was named after his grandfather merchant Yuliy Ivanovich Brinner.

 The Briner family enjoyed a good life at their four-storey mansion.
-At the time of his birth Vladivostok was under Japanese occupation, while the territory was controlled by the Far Eastern Republic—a communist Russian buffer state.
+At the time of his birth, Vladivostok was under Japanese occupation, while the territory was controlled by the Far Eastern Republic—a communist Russian buffer state.
 The Red Army occupied Vladivostok in October 1922, and most of the Briner family's wealth was confiscated by the state at the end of the Russian Civil War.
 The Briner family, including Yul's elder sister Vera, continued living in their house under a temporary status, even though the house had been seized.

-Later in his life, Brynner humorously enjoyed telling tall tales and exaggerating his background and early life for the press, claiming that he was born Taidje Khan of a Mongol father and Roma mother on the Russian island of Sakhalin.
+Later in his life, Brynner humorously enjoyed telling tall tales and exaggerating his background and early life for the press and others, claiming that he was born Taidje Khan of a Mongol father and Roma mother on the Russian island of Sakhalin or that he was a nephew of Nicholas II.
 He occasionally referred to himself as Julius Briner, Jules Bryner, (Note: "Yul" is simply the short form of his given name "Yuliy", which itself is the Russian form of the name "Julius"; "Jules" is its French form.) or Youl Bryner.
 The 1989 biography by his son, Rock Brynner, clarified some of these issues.

-Brynner's father, Boris Yuliyevich Briner, was a mining engineer and inventor of Swiss-German and Russian descent.
-He had graduated from Mining University in Saint Petersburg in 1910.
-The actor's grandfather, Jules Briner (Бринер, Юлий Иванович), was a Swiss citizen who had moved to Vladivostok in the 1870s and established a successful import/export company.
+Brynner's father, Boris Yuliyevich Briner, was a mining engineer and inventor of Swiss German and Russian descent.
+He graduated from Mining University in Saint Petersburg in 1910.
+The actor's grandfather Jules Briner (Бринер, Юлий Иванович) was a Swiss citizen who had moved to Vladivostok in the 1870s and established a successful import/export company.